-The annual FWA attestation form is now part of your Pharmacy NCPDP profile.
+The annual FWA attestation form is now part of your Pharmacy National Council for Prescription Drug Programs (NCPDP) profile.
 Please complete the form via the NCPDP website.
 For your convenience, instructions for completing the NCPDP form are available under compliance & FWA training and certification requirements on Prime's website.
-Failure to attest to the annual general compliance and FWA training may result in termination of participation in one or more Networks or termination of the Agreement.
+Failure to attest to the annual general compliance and FWA training may result in termination of participation in one or more networks or termination of the Agreement.